 Another year has gone by and with this we will have a New Year, a clean slate if you wish but we know as mothers that goals/resolutions are sometimes easier said then done.
 Here are six ways that can help you keep them!

-Hand write your resolutions.
+Hand writes your resolutions.
 Haven't there been studies that prove handwriting burns into your brain better than typing?
-Also - laugh if you will - but in college Erica would make lists of assignments due and once complete she highlighted it in pink (her favorite color!).
+Also - laugh if you will - but in college, Erica would make lists of assignments due and once complete she highlighted it in pink (her favorite color!).
 Pink was my accomplishment color.
 I could look at my list and the more pink I saw, the better I felt and the more inspired I felt to finish more (so I could see more pink!).
-Think of it as a grown up sticker chart.
+Think of it as a grown-up sticker chart.

 Be realistic.
-If you order dinner 6 nights a week don't say you will cook dinner every night.
+If you order dinner six nights, a week don't say you will cook dinner every night.
 Start by half.
-Aim to cook dinner 3 nights a week.
+Aim to cook dinner three nights a week.
 Then 4.
 And work up to your weekly goal.

 Ask for support.
-This circles back to the goal I just mentioned.
+This circles back to posts we have written this past year about our mom tribes.
 People, your fellow mom friends can help you with a resolution.
 It doesn’t have to be top secret, but if you do feel cautious about sharing it, then entrust a friend you feel will give you guidance and the encouragement you need to achieve this goal.

-Believe in yourself.
+Have faith in yourself.
 This is the hardest part about sticking to a resolution- especially for tired moms.
 Whatever it takes, affirmations, writing down positive attributes about yourself-then do this.
 One of my goals is to try to replace a negative thought with a positive.
-It’s not easy, as I tend to be my worst critic/enemy.
-But I am determined to turn my thoughts around, which will help in feeling more self-assured and confidant.
+It’s not easy, as some of us tend to be our worst critics.
+Be determined to turn your thoughts around, which will help in feeling more self-assured and confident.
 This helps all of us especially when there are some bumps in the road.